MichaelCurrin/os-genesis/docs/other/setup-steps.md

 - Music player
 - Nitroshare - transfer between files on network.
 - Password manager
 - Redshift - screen temperature.
-Enable _Autostart_ using the tray icon.
+Start it from the programs list then enable _Autostart_ using the tray icon.
 - Steam
 - Tor browser
 - Webcam Software